Clippers sign George to multiyear contract extension

 The six-time All-Star could have become a free agent after the upcoming season.
 Instead, the team locked down his services, ensuring George will remain not far from where he grew up in Palmdale.

-“I want to retire a Clipper,” George said last week.
-“This is where my heart is and I’m happy.”
+“This is a childhood dream being fulfilled.
+It’s just priceless, regardless of what this deal was for,” he said on a video call.
+“Being in front of my family and my friends and leaving my mark on a place I grew up.”

-George was already guaranteed $35.4 million for the 2020-21 season and had a player option.
+Terms of the deal were not disclosed, but ESPN reported George’s contract was extended for an additional four years at $190 million, in addition to the $35.4 million guaranteed him for the 2020-21 season.
+George’s player option for the 2021-22 season will be replaced with the four-year extension, which includes a new player option for the 2024-25 season.

-He averaged 21.5 points, 5.7 rebounds, 3.9 assists and shot a career-high 41% from 3-point range in his first season with the Clippers.
+George averaged 21.5 points, 5.7 rebounds, 3.9 assists and shot a career-high 41% from 3-point range in his first season with the Clippers.
 It ended it disappointment, however, with the team blowing a 3-1 lead against Denver and losing in the second round of the playoffs.

 The early exit, George said, only served to motivate him for the season that begins Dec.
 22, when he and Kawhi Leonard will be playing for new coach Tyronn Lue.